Daria Sirotina

-Daria Sirotina (born 22 June 1993) is a Russian snooker and pool player.
+Daria Sirotina (born 22 June 1993) is a Russian amateur snooker and professional pool player.

+Career

 She won the European Ladies Team Championship, partnered with Anastasia Nechaeva, each year from 2012 to 2016.
 She was runner-up in the women's 2013 IBSF World Six-reds Championship, failing to score in three of the four frames in the final, losing 0–4 to Ng On-yee.

 Sirotina was runner-up to Wendy Jans at the EBSA European Snooker Championship in both 2014 and 2015.

 She was part of the "Gujarat Kings" team in Cue Slam, a 2017 series of events featuring five teams playing a series of snooker and nine-ball pool matches.
 Other players participating included Kelly Fisher, Vidya Pillai, Laura Evans, Amee Kamani, Darren Morgan and Pankaj Advani.
 The Gujarat Kings won the competition, beating Delhi Dons 3–0 in the final.